 Do you have a passion for criticizing books?
 If so, this type of book blog is for you.
-You’ll be able to analyze books and write official reviews for online publications and other media.
+You’ll analyze books and write official book reviews for online publications and other media.

-Idea #5: Tips and How-To’s
+Idea #5: Tips and How-To’s on Book Blogging

-Idea #6: General Book Blog
+Idea #6: General Book Blog Posts

 As you can see, book bloggers can go in many different directions.
-However, you can decide to make your blog a general book blog that caters to a wide audience of readers.
+However, you can decide to make your blog a general book blog that caters to a broad audience of readers.

 The options for a book blogger are numerous.

-If you want to be truly successful as a book blogger, you must have a concept that is more or less unique (so if you go with a general book blog, make sure you differentiate yourself with your personality).
+If you want to be truly successful as a book blogger, you must have a unique approach (so if you go with a general book blog, make sure you differentiate yourself with your personality).

-Step 2: Choose Your Book Niche
+2. Choose Your Book Niche

 There are generally two main categories: Fiction and Nonfiction.